pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/pachctl_shell.md

-# Using Pachyderm Shell
+# Using the Pachyderm Shell

-Pachctl Shell is a special-purpose shell for Pachyderm that provides auto-suggesting as you type.
+The Pachyderm Shell is a special-purpose shell for Pachyderm that provides auto-suggesting as you type.
 New Pachyderm users will find this user-friendly shell especially appealing as it helps to learn `pachctl`, type commands faster, and displays useful information about the objects you are interacting